MarkoSagadin/MicroML/README.md

 These are the two most simple examples that you can test on your devices to see how the library works.
 **They do not need Tensorflow library at all**, so they are perfect for testing new development boards.
 They are almost exact copy of what you can find in libopencm3 examples repository.
-Uart examples use excellent mpaland printf library that can be found on [GitHub](https://github.com/mpaland/printf).
+Uart examples use mpaland's excellent printf library that can be found on [GitHub](https://github.com/mpaland/printf).

-Of course some changes in the code will be needed to accommodate for a different pinout and an architecture.
+Of course some changes in the code will be needed to accommodate for a different pinout and/or architecture.

 ## <a name="Hello-world-example"></a> Hello world example

 Start with this example only after you completed TensorFlow setup and libopencm3 setup.

-This hello world example is exactly the same as hello world example mentioned in TensorFlow setup, but his time we will run it on a stm32f767zi microcontroller.
+This `hello world` example is exactly the same as `hello world` example mentioned in TensorFlow setup, but his time we will run it on a stm32f767zi microcontroller.

 Because this example needs access to TensorFlow functions we first need to create a microlite.a archive file.
-We do this by moving into main MicroMl directory and running:
+We do this by moving into the main MicroMl directory and running:

 `make -C tensorflow/ -f ../archive_makefile PROJECT=hello_world_stm32f7`